vitalif/vitastor/docs/config/pool.en.md

 - EC 4+2 in 3 DC: `any, dc=1 host!=1, dc!=1, dc=3 host!=3, dc!=(1,3), dc=5 host!=5`
 - 1 replica in fixed DC + 2 in random DCs: `dc?=meow, dc!=1, dc!=(1,2)`

+## local_reads

+- Type: string
+- One of: "primary", "nearest" or "random"
+- Default: primary

+By default, Vitastor serves all read and write requests from the primary OSD of each PG.
+But it can also serve read requests for replicated pools from secondary OSDs in clean PGs (active or active+left_on_dead) which may be useful if you have OSDs with different network latency to the client - for example, if you have a cross-datacenter setup.

+If you set this parameter to "nearest", clients will try to read from the nearest OSD in the [Placement Tree](#placement-tree), i.e. from an OSD from the same host or datacenter.
+Distance to different OSDs will be calculated based on client hostname, determined automatically or set manually in the [hostname](client.en.md#hostname) parameter.

+If you set this parameter to "random", clients will try to distribute read requests over all available secondary OSDs.
+This mode is mainly useful for tests, but, probably, not really required in production setups.

 ## max_osd_combinations

 - Type: integer